Is a 1960 condominium required to build a handicap ramp for a disabled owner?

 Answer:

-The ADA Standards for Accessible Design, is used to determine the need for accommodations to newly built or altered buildings.
-The first 58 pages deal in detail with external facilities such as parking accommodations and internal access and accommodation matters applicable to any facilities, such a walkways, support rails, access to shelving,
+The ADA Standards for Accessible Design determine the need for accommodations in newly built or altered buildings.
+The first 58 pages detail external facilities, such as parking and walkways, as well as internal access issues, including support rails and toilet facilities.
+The remaining pages cover requirements specific to various facilities, such as restaurants, medical care facilities, and libraries.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.